adsr/phpspy/README.md

 # phpspy

-phpspy is a low-overhead sampling profiler for PHP 7.
+phpspy is a low-overhead sampling profiler for PHP.
 For now, it works with Linux 3.2+ x86_64 non-ZTS PHP 7.0+ with CLI, Apache, and FPM SAPIs.

 [![Build Status](https://travis-ci.org/adsr/phpspy.svg?branch=master)](https://travis-ci.org/adsr/phpspy)